vbaconnet-ledger/developer-portal/_docs/NA/u_alignment.md

 ## Introduction

 The Secure Elements on top of which the BOLOS Operating System and the associated applications run imply a 32-bit alignment.
-This paragraph aims at explaining the C associated development constraints.
+This article aims at explaining the C associated development constraints.

 ### Alignment concept

 The memory alignment is a concept which applies to memory and pointers:

- -   A memory address is 'b-bits aligned' when it is a multiple of b/8, b/8 being a power of 2,
+ -   A memory address is 'b-bits aligned' when it is a multiple of b/8, b/8 being a power of 2
- -   A memory address is said to be aligned when the data referenced by said address is b bits long, and said address is b-bits aligned,
+ -   A memory address is said to be aligned when the data referenced by said address is b bits long, and said address is b-bits aligned
- -   A pointer is 'aligned' when it points on aligned memory,
+ -   A pointer is 'aligned' when it points on aligned memory
- -   A pointer is 'unaligned' when it points on unaligned memory.
+ -   A pointer is 'unaligned' when it points on unaligned memory

 ### Alignment constraints for basic types and structures

 Implementing C source code with types and structures is not functionally impacted by the 32-bit alignment, except for potentially wasting a few bytes without even noticing.

-It might be important to be aware of this paragraph contents when it comes to writing memory-efficient structures, once the application is compiled and loaded onto a device.
+This paragraph is important for writing memory-efficient structures, once the application is compiled and loaded onto a device.

 Within any application source code, the alignment of basic types will be considered as follows, at compilation time:

- -   `char` / `unsigned char` / `int8_t` / `uint8_t` : 8-bit aligned,
+ -   `char` / `unsigned char` / `int8_t` / `uint8_t` : 8-bit aligned
- -   `short` / `unsigned short` / `int16_t` / `uint16_t`: 16-bit aligned,
+ -   `short` / `unsigned short` / `int16_t` / `uint16_t`: 16-bit aligned
- -   `int` / `unsigned int` / `int32_t` / `uint32_t`: 32-bit aligned,
+ -   `int` / `unsigned int` / `int32_t` / `uint32_t`: 32-bit aligned
- -   any pointer: 32-bit aligned.
+ -   any pointer: 32-bit aligned

 Please note that 8-bit aligned means that there is actually no alignment constraint.

 The compiler will add padding in any structure which is not aligned by design, in order to respect:

- -   The alignment of each field associated to their respective length,
+ -   The alignment of each field associated to their respective length
- -   The alignment of the whole structure, which shall have a total length, padding included, multiple of the largest field's length.
+ -   The alignment of the whole structure, which shall have a total length, padding included, multiple of the largest field's length

 For instance the following structure is 8 bytes long before compilation: